chop-dbhi/dicom-anon/README.md

 Please note that this script will create an sqlite3 database in the working directory that it is run from that _will_ contain identified information (as it is the audit trail of the de-identification run).
 Delete the database (`identity.db` by default) after each run if you do not wish to keep this data.

+## Dependencies

+* This package only runs under Python 2.7, **it does not work under Python 3**.
+* This package requires a specific, older version of the pydicom package.
+See the requirements.txt for details.

 ## Usage
     python dicom_anon.py <source_directory> <target_directory>